Learning Haptic-based Object Pose Estimation for In-hand Manipulation Control with Underactuated Robotic Hands: Transition Modeling and Control

 Given the current hand state $\ve{x}_t$, prediction horizon $H$ and an action sequence $A_{t,H} = \{\ve{a}_t,...,\ve{a}_{t+H}\}$, the predicted path in $\mathcal{C}$ acquired by propagating model \eqref{eq:prediction_state} for $H$ steps with actions $A_{t,H}$ is $\sigma_t=\{\ve{x}_t,\tve{x}_{t+1},\ldots,\tve{x}_{t+H}\}$.
 The cost of the path is defined to be where $\ve{p}_g\in \mathbb{R}^2$ is the goal position and $w_1,w_2>0$ are pre-defined weights.
 The first component in the sum of \eqref{eq:cost} estimates the distance of states in the path to the goal.
 This component prioritize paths that steers more towards the goal.
 The second component, on the other hand, evaluates the accuracy of the pose approximated by the observation model.
 We aim to exert the path that takes the object closer to the goal while having high certainty about its pose along the path.
 Therefore, at time $t$, we search for the set of actions $A^*_{t,H}$ that is the solution to

 Finding the optimal solution of \eqref{eq:opt}, i.e., optimal sequence of actions $A^*_{t,H}$, could be slow and not suitable for real-time control.
-Hence, we search for a near-optimal solution in a random-sampling shooting setting as seen in Figure \ref{fig:mpc}.
+Hence, we search for a near-optimal solution in a random-sampling shooting setting.
 Algorithm \ref{alg:mpc} presents the \textit{MPC-Critic} control with the shooting method.
-In each iteration and at the current state $\ve{x}_t$, $m$ random action sequences $\{A_{t,H}^{(1)},\ldots,A_{t,H}^{(m)}\}$ are generated and their costs are evaluated according to \eqref{eq:cost}.
+Figure \ref{fig:mpc} presents the control scheme and illustration of the shooting method within the MPC-Critic control.
+In each iteration and current state $\ve{x}_t=\ve{x}_{current}$, $m$ random action sequences $\{A_{t,H}^{(1)},\ldots,A_{t,H}^{(m)}\}$ are generated and their costs are evaluated according to \eqref{eq:cost}.
 The first action of the lowest cost sequence is exerted.
 The process is repeated until reaching within distance $\epsilon$ to the goal $\ve{p}_g$.